singhgauravv/image-recognition-tensorflowjs/README.md

 ## How to Run:

+Run `node index.js` at root to test the optimized version.

-Run `node index.js` in any of the two directories to check the accuracy of the model.
+Run `node index.js` inside v1 to test the unoptimized version.

 ## Problem Statement: